 Two thousand years ago, God’s gift to man was delivered.
 It was a gift prepared in eternity past, anticipated before the foundation of the world, and announced since the beginning of the world.

-Speaking of Jesus Christ as the Savior of the world, First Peter 1:20 says that Jesus is the One,
+Speaking of Jesus Christ as the Savior of the world, 1 Peter 1:20 says that Jesus is the One,

 Who verily was foreordained before the foundation of the world, but was manifest in these last times for you.

 In reference to the lost, Revelation 13:8 mentions the preparation of God’s gift, saying,

 And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.

 The Apostle Paul wrote in Titus 1:2-3 of the anticipation and revealing of God’s gift, saying,